tartley/missile-commander/README.md

 ## TODO

+* Turret barrel should be higher!
+* base foundation should be topped with a semicircle

 - Bases can fire Shots
   * Shots are too big
   - Shots are too fast
   * Some shots miss their destination
+  * Shots should emerge from turret barrel
   - shot sound effect
   * Key repeat
   * Shots should have a trail